How the New Physics is Validating

 The near-death experience indicates

-on an entirely new game board full of "nows"
+perhaps on an entirely new game board full of "nows"

 or perhaps in one big super-"now" that stretches

 perhaps at right angles to our current perception of

 time, or perhaps along some oblique angle.
 The geometry

-of reality in these other realms must be beyond our imagining.
+of reality in these other realms must be beyond our

-back into a "now" in the physical universe
+down, back into a "now" in the physical universe

 when a child is born.
 This is sometimes called reincarnation.

 we see our past and future lives.

+Maybe.
 After all, it is only a model, and all models

 break down at some point.
 Jeanie Dicus said that before

 along side all of the rest of you.
 Having taken the

-pledge I have no choice but to abide by it, using
+pledge I have no choice but to abide by it, using only

 Return to Top